DAGINATSUKO/www-rpcs3/README.md

 docker-compose up
 ```

-From there, open a web browser of your choosing and navigate to [localhost:8080](http://localhost:8080)
+From there, open a web browser of your choosing and navigate to [localhost:8080](http://localhost:8080) or [localhost:8888](http://localhost:8888) or your prefered localhost address

 #### Internal Resources
 * Milk UX - [DAGINATSUKO](https://github.com/DAGINATSUKO)